Net Income

 After taking the company's $2 million in revenue – and subtracting the $1,750,000 in total expenses it had over the year – Company Y was left with a net income of $250,000.

-Operating income is found by only accounting for certain expenses, while net income accounts for all expenses.
-They both represent income earned by a company, but give insight into the way money is managed at different points in operation.
+Operating income is found only by accounting for certain expenses, while net income accounts for all expenses.
+They both represent income earned by a company, but provide insight into the way money is managed at different points of operations.

 Net operating income = Revenue - Operating expenses- Depreciation- Amortization